 It may seem strange to focus on gratitude when you're feeling afraid, but it can actually help to redirect your focus if you're feeling anxious or worried.
 Not only this, gratitude fosters compassion for yourself and others.

 Try writing 3 things you are grateful for each night.
 Keep track of what you are feeling as well.
 See if this can help you refocus and direct your attention out of your head and into the present moment.

 The RAIN method, created by Tara Brach, is another excellent tool to help you overcome fear or any unpleasant emotion you are experiencing.
 R.A.I.N. is an acronym for Recognize, Allow, Investigate and Non-identification.
 Here are the steps:

 Acknowledge that you are having a fearful or unpleasant emotion.
 Most of the time, we don’t even recognize the unpleasant emotion we are experiencing, unless we are actively engaged in self-awareness.
 Listen to your body with loving-kindness.

 A-Allow life to be just what it is.

 Overcome fear by allowing it to pass through you completely.
 It is very unpleasant and downright uncomfortable, but only temporary.

-For instance, a woman is afraid that she will never get married and grow old and lonely.
-Rather than allow the emotion to pass, she allows herself to be verbally abused by her boyfriend because at least she is not alone.
-The true source may be deeply rooted in childhood, when her mom lost her at the farmer's market, and she felt fearful and alone.
+For instance, a woman is afraid that she will never find a partner and become lonely.
+Rather than allow the emotion to pass, she allows herself to be taken advantage of because at least she is not alone.

 Non-identification is non-attachment to any thoughts, beliefs, feelings or emotions.
 It is your natural state of being.
-When you strip away the false veneer of the limiting self, the core of your true essence is revealed.
+When you strip away all of your labels, the core of your true essence could be seen with greater ease.